Najmul-iSharify/l5-swagger-api-documentation/README.md

-Certainly!
-Here's the revised version of the documentation, written in a more developer-friendly, natural tone:

----

 ## API Documentation for Categories Management

 This API allows developers to manage categories within the application.
 The following endpoints enable operations like creating, updating, deleting, and retrieving categories.